Izenda7Series/docs/ref/models/PerformanceSetting.rst

       -
    *  -  **useNoLockValue** |br|
          boolean
-      -  Use NOLOCK setting - whether the NOLOCK or equivalent clauses will be used in SQL queries.
+      -  Use :term:`NOLOCK` setting - whether the NOLOCK or equivalent clauses will be used in SQL queries.
       -
    *  -  **useNoLockDefaultValue** |br|
          boolean